Kent (1799 ship): French account

 At some point Kent had rescued the crew and passengers of another ship, destroyed by fire, and therefore had an exceptionally large complement.
-Including passengers, among whom there were some 100 soldiers, she had 437 persons aboard which was more than four times its normal complement.
+Including passengers, among whom there were some 100 soldiers, she had 437 persons aboard which was more than four times her normal complement.
 Surcouf managed to board his larger opponent, causing great confusion, and seized control of Kent.
 The British had 14 men killed, including Rivington, and 44 wounded, while the French suffered five men killed and ten wounded.

 British account

 James reports that Kent fought for almost two hours and that Rivington was killed by a shot to the head as the French boarded.
 He states that Kent's armament consisted of twenty 12-pounders, and six 6-pounders on her castles, and that Confiance's armament consisted of between 20 and 22 long 8-pounder guns.
 He speculates that if Kent had carried 18 or 24-pounder carronades instead of the long 6-pounders, she might have been able to use grapeshot to deter boarding.
 He further reports that in addition to her crew of 100 or so, she had some 38 male and three female passengers, including seven or eight passengers that she had picked up at St. Salvador, after a fire there had destroyed the Indiaman Queen on 9 July.
 Apparently some four or five passengers were among the British dead, and there were also passengers among the wounded.
 James attributes the crew being overwhelmed by the boarders to a shortage of swords, pikes, and pistols.

 Another account estimates the number of persons on Kent as under 200, and gives the casualties as 11 killed and 44 wounded on the British side, and 16 wounded (of whom three later died), on the French side.
-The passengers included General St. John, his wife, three daughters, two other women, and St. John's aide, Captain Andrew Pilkington, who had been wounded.
+The passengers included Major-General Frederick St John, his wife, three daughters, two other women, and St. John's aide, Captain Andrew Pilkington, who had been wounded.
 Surcouf put them into a passing Arab merchantman and they arrived shortly thereafter in Calcutta.
-Ensign (and future Lieutenant-General) John Hunter Littler was another passenger, he was put aboard a pinnace to complete his journey to India.
+Ensign John Hunter Littler was another passenger; he was put aboard a pinnace to complete his journey to India.